triwgani/E-Commerce_Transaction/README.md

    The default page view for all pages will depict all values in the period of year 2022.

-## Analyzing the data and Answering the questions
+## Analyzing the data and addressing the problems

 ## Conclusion
 We can use the looker dashboard not only to display numbers but also to find insights that can be useful in order to address any related issue.
 This analytical tool is also useful to provide a better understanding of the firm’s performance based on the agreed metrics shown, as well as to craft a better data-driven strategy.